 It is a further blow for Wonga which has been trying to rebuild its reputation after several scandals.

-In 2014, the financial regulator found it had made loans to customers who could not afford to repay them, and chased debts with letters from a fake law firm.
-In 2015, the firm saw its losses double as tougher regulation in the industry continued to bite.
+In 2014, the financial regulator found it had made loans to customers who could not afford to repay them and chased debts with letters from a fake law firm.
+In 2015, the firm saw its losses double as tougher regulations in the industry continued to bite.